Fahim20223/e-Commerce-client/README.md

 ## 📋 Project Description

-YourStore is a comprehensive eCommerce platform that allows users to browse products, view detailed product information, and manage their own product listings through a protected dashboard.
+GizmoGrid is a comprehensive eCommerce platform that allows users to browse products, view detailed product information, and manage their own product listings through a protected dashboard.
 The application features:

 - **Public Access**: Landing page, product listing, and product details
 - **Protected Access**: Add and manage products (requires authentication)